jupyter/governance/conduct/code_of_conduct.md

 mission and to create an open platform that serves a broad range of communities, from research and education, to journalism, industry and beyond.
 This diversity is one of our biggest strengths, but it can also lead to communication issues and conflicts.
-To that end, we have a few ground rules we ask that our community members adhere to.
+Therefore, we have a few ground rules we ask that our community members adhere to.

 Fundamentally, we are committed to providing a productive,